csm10495/cFlask/README.md

 # cFlask
-Simple wrapper to Flask for simple versioned APIs
+Simple wrapper to Flask for simple versioned APIs.
+Supported on Python 2.7 and Python 3.2 and greater.

 ## Example
 ```